MicrosoftDocs/architecture-center/docs/guide/multitenant/service/application-insights.md

 # Multitenancy and Application Insights

 Application Insights is a service that monitors the performance, availability, and usage of your web applications.
 It can help you identify and diagnose problems, analyze user behavior, and track key metrics.
 This article describes some of the features of Application Insights that are useful for multitenant systems.
-It also provides links to guidance and examples.
+It also describes various tenancy models.

 > [!TIP]
 > Application Insights is designed and optimized for monitoring solutions.
 It's not intended to be used to capture every event that happens in a system, as you might need to do for auditing or billing.
 To learn about how you can measure usage for billing purposes, see [Considerations for measuring consumption in multitenant solutions](../considerations/measure-consumption.md).

 ## Isolation models

-When you work with a multitenant system that uses Application Insights, you need to determine the required level of isolation.
+When you implement a multitenant system that uses Application Insights, you need to determine the required level of isolation.
 There are several isolation models that you can choose from.
 Here are some factors that might influence your choice:

 - How many tenants do you plan to have?
 - Do you share your application tier among multiple tenants, or do you deploy separate deployment stamps for each tenant?